logicalbhanu/logicalbhanu/README.md

 - 👋 Hi, I’m @logicalbhanu
-- 👀 I’m interested in Machine Learning, Deep learning and Linux
+- 👀 I’m interested and do Machine Learning, Deep learning and Linux
-- 🌱 I’m currently learning Machine Learning, Deep Learning and Linux
 - 💞️ I’m looking to collaborate on anything related to ML and DL
 - 📫 How to reach me : Mail me at pratapbhanumishra@gmail.com